nord-PRJ/finnestate-crawl/README.md

 scrapy crawl <spidername>
 ```
 ### Spiders
-- finnspider: crawls through Finn.no and grabs all house adds from finn
+- finnhomes-toplayer: crawls through Finn.no and grabs all house adds from finn
 ```
-scrapy crawl finnspider
+scrapy crawl finnhomes-toplayer
 ```

 ### Outputs